 Coda: Universalism vs Localism

 Why do inter-personal standards in art vary across cultures?
 Universalists take one of two alternative views.
-According to one school of thought, beauty and other aesthetic value-makers are higher-order properties that are differently manifested in different art-forms—not only in music and in poetry (obviously), but also, for instance, in European classical music and rap.
+According to one school of thought, beauty and other aesthetic value-makers are higher-order properties that are differently manifested in different art-forms—not only in music and in poetry, but also, for instance, in European classical music and rap.
+(See, for example, Mothersill 1984 and Higgins 2000.)
 According to subjectivists like Hume, consensus follows on the refinement of universal characteristics of human sensibility.
-On their view, we all experience any work of art in the same way.
+On views like this, we all experience any work of art in the same way.
 However, some of us have had backgrounds that sensitize us to different aspects of this experience than others, and this leads us to appreciate different kinds of art.
 On both accounts, the model of Divergence that I have proposed could be accepted, but with the caveat that no art-form can thrive if it does not trade on true beauty—though with the caveat that many different refinements of experience can lead to the appreciation of many different qualities.

 The question to ask of any such model is how well it stands up to the facts.
 The emerging discipline of “neuroaesthetics” posits aesthetic universals.
 For example, Branka Spehar et. al. (2003) claim that “humans display a consistent aesthetic preference across fractal images, regardless of whether these images are generated by nature's processes, by mathematics, or by the human hand.”
 And one can find many other such findings, or speculations, in the literature.
 Could it be that these universals are constraints on art everywhere—constraints that define beauty?